macedoj/harvesting-tables-from-lists/README.md

-﻿#Extract-Tables-from-Lists
+﻿#harvesting-tables-from-lists

-This kit of algorithms is based in article 'Harvesting Relational Tables from List on the Web', but the engineering and code design it's of my authorship.
+Algorithm based on the paper: Harvesting Relational Tables from List on the Web.

+The solution at this moment is not complete, because the last phase not implemented yet.

 ## License information